 Cities and Towns

 Deep in the Averost Mountains, located on the largest eyot known as Hule is the revered city of Bourtaigne.
-Built upon ancient ruins, journey to this city is often a perilous trek; the swirling winds make air travel almost impossible, and the mountain passes are nigh impassable in winter; however thousands make their way to its hallowed walls every year to visit the sacred source of Astra, the Luminex.
+Built upon ancient ruins, journey to this city is often a perilous trek; the swirling winds make air travel almost impossible, and the mountain passes are nigh impassable in winter; however many make their way to its hallowed walls every year to visit the sacred source of Astra, the Luminex.
 In the Dominion of Vendaeros, there is nowhere more revered than the Fortress of Stillness that was built around the Luminex.
 Questing knights also visit this place for guidance, and as the starting point for their journey.
 Bourtaigne is also known as the City of Iridescence.

 The capital city of the Dominion of Vendaeros.
 When the Ascension took place, many of the buildings fell and were destroyed in this old city, but over time it has been rebuilt.
 It is here the famed inventor Garo Vespuci learned the secrets of harnessing the element Essential Air and built the Vespuci Engine that would power the great airships of Vendaeros and allow them to reconnect with the world above and below.
-Within Lyonouse is also the Grand Luminarum, a domed building that is the largest gathering place of the Devoted of Astra in all of the Kingdoms of Eldross.
-Lyonouse is also known as the City of Clouds, due to the large amount of tall, cylindrical buildings that taper upward into the cloudy sky.
+Within Lyonouse is also the Grand Luminarum, a domed building that is the largest gathering place of the devoted of Astra in all of the Kingdoms of Eldross.
+Lyonouse is also known as the City of Clouds, due to the large number of tall, cylindrical buildings that taper upward into the cloudy sky.
 These spires became more commonly built after the Ascension, and as only those with wings or in airships can reach them..

 Places of Note